bps1993/helloGit/README.md

 # helloGit
-just to understand the featgures
+just to understand the features